lxc/incus/doc/api-extensions.md

 In this scenario, the client derives a `JWT` from their own TLS client certificate providing it as a `bearer` token through the `Authorization` HTTP header.

 The `JWT` must have the certificate's fingerprint as its `Subject` and must be signed by the client's private key.

+## `oidc_claim`

+This introduces a new `oidc.claim` server configuration key which can be used to specify what OpenID Connect claim to use as the username.